FreeCAD/FreeCAD-documentation/wiki/Compile_on_MinGW.md

-The following is a single command to install everything in the list above   *
+The following is a single command to install everything in the list above: